 Interactive digital map that combines the earth and the heavens

-Guayupia is a digital map Jen Lowe and I, made as a gift for their kids and featured in Territory Atlas.
-It's a way to show him where he comes from and explain the unlikely fact of his existence.
-Named after the Tupi-Guarani concept of guayupia, The Land Without Evil, the piece draws on native South American cartographic traditions: Quechua sky-maps that track time through the Milky Way's drift, Tupi-Guarani migration paths, and the south-up orientation of Joaquin Torres-Garcia.
-Made south-up to anchor the child's geographic first principles in the hemisphere where his family lives, the map weaves together earth, stars, shorelines, and ancestral genealogy into a cosmographical portrait of origin and belonging.
+Guayupia is a digital map Jen Lowe and I made as a gift for our kids, featured in Territory Atlas.
+Named after the Tupi-Guarani concept of guayupia, the Land Without Evil, it draws on native South American cartographic traditions: Quechua sky-maps that track time through the Milky Way's drift, Tupi-Guarani migration paths, and the south-up orientation of Joaquin Torres-Garcia.
+Made south-up to anchor their geographic first principles in the hemisphere where their family lives, the map weaves together earth, stars, shorelines, and ancestral genealogy into a cosmographical portrait of origin and belonging.

-We weren’t starting from scratch, since Jen’s a data visualization expert and Patricio’s a digital artist at a mapping company, but we wanted this map to reflect our kid’s Argentinian heritage, and we realized we knew nothing about the history of maps in South America.
-Our research turned up a rich history of native South American mapping, combining earth and stars with humans, plants, animals, and gods, into complex cosmographical systems.
-We learned that daily and annual shifts of the Milky Way were used by the Quechua people to keep track of time.
-We were inspired by the mass migrations of the Tupi-Guarani people, as they searched for guayupia, The Land Without Evil.
-In addition to native maps, we found shoreline sketches from European navigators’ rutters, drawn to help them recognize harbors that were new to them.
-We found the more recent south-up maps of artist Joaquin Torres-Garcia, and the comic artist Quino.
+Our research turned up a rich history of native South American mapping, combining earth and stars with humans, plants, animals, and gods into complex cosmographical systems.
+We learned that the Quechua people tracked time through the Milky Way's nightly and seasonal rotations.
+We were moved by the mass migrations of the Tupi-Guarani people, who abandoned their villages to follow prophet-shamans in search of a land of immortality and contentment.
+We found shoreline sketches from European navigators' rutters, drawn to help them recognize harbors that were new to them.
+We found the south-up maps of Joaquin Torres-Garcia, who inverted the hemisphere to challenge the colonial assumption that north belongs on top.

-Our kids’s genealogy is vastly more colonialist than native.
-He’s descended from kings and soldiers and factory workers and farmers who crossed the Atlantic, settling the Americas at the cost of native lives and freedoms.
-Hundreds of years later, we are still travelling to find success, now even more frantically: we move every year and change jobs every few years; each move taking us further from family and friends.
-Our comforts still depend on the lives of others less free than ourselves.
+Our kids' genealogy is vastly more colonialist than native.
+They are descended from kings and soldiers and factory workers and farmers who crossed the Atlantic, settling the Americas at the cost of native lives and freedoms.
+Hundreds of years later, we are still traveling to find success, now even more frantically: we move every year and change jobs every few years, each move taking us further from family and friends.
 In our families, the relentless search for guayupia goes back generations.
-Does seeing the futility and cost of the search mean we’ll call it off?
-(In our hearts, this is an open question.)
+Does seeing the futility and cost of the search mean we'll call it off?
+In our hearts, this remains an open question.

-We set out to make a map for our kids; we made it south up, to establish his geographic first principles in the hemisphere where his family lives; we include the earth and stars and shorelines, to help him find his way to the gods and heroes he’ll map for himself.
+We made the map south-up to establish their geographic first principles in the hemisphere where their family lives.
+We included earth and stars and shorelines to help them find their way to the gods and heroes they will map for themselves.

 The sky and stars are fundamental to mapping in native South American cultures.